kyokazuki/ImageToPalette/README.md

 A python script to convert images to your favorite color schemes.

 ## Prerequisites
 This script utilizes the python library Pillow for image processing.
+Please make sure the packages below are installed.
 - Python
 - Pillow (https://python-pillow.org/)